 These are the main antivirus programs where you may face the problem, but if you are using a different antivirus and face the same error, then you can check for threats and add exceptions for the future.
 Contact the antivirus company if you are unable to do it on your own.

 QuickBooks Supports By QuickBooks Experts To Resolve QuickBooks 6010

 We have helped a lot of customers with the QuickBooks Error 6010.
 If you find any of these steps to be too difficult to follow or you are not a confident computer user, then you can contact us.
 This is an error that does not involve extensive troubleshooting in your QuickBooks program as it requires knowledge about the antivirus programs which could be affecting QuickBooks.

 Many users are not sure of how to access the antivirus program and make necessary changes.
 Since an antivirus program can be protecting your computer from potential threats, it is also very important that you handle it properly to avoid restoring actual infections which can cause problems for your computer.

 Our team of professionals helps you resolve QuickBooks Error 6010 with their expertise and knowledge of the QuickBooks programs as well as different antivirus programs.
-Call us on +1.650.265.1773 and we will resolve your problem by troubleshooting the program and guiding you step by step to check your antivirus program to figure out if there are any QuickBooks files which have been erroneously blocked by the program.
+Call us on +1.650.385.8069 and we will resolve your problem by troubleshooting the program and guiding you step by step to check your antivirus program to figure out if there are any QuickBooks files that have been erroneously blocked by the program.